 Michelene M. Wasil is a licensed marriage and family therapist (LMFT) in San Diego, CA who is currently pursuing her doctorate in psychology.
-In addition to work for Veterans Affairs, she works in a private practice where the majority of her caseload is Veterans or active-duty service members.
+In addition to work for Veterans Affairs, she works in a private practice where most of her caseload is Veterans or active-duty service members.

 Community and state hospitals are major providers of mental health care in the public sector.
-As a consequence, there are many jobs available.
+Consequently, there are many jobs available.
 There is also a huge demand for workers in this area of public service, especially state hospitals, although government funding usually prevents state hospitals from hiring adequate personnel.

 Clinical psychologists assess, diagnose and treat mental health disorders.
 Clinical psychologists need a doctorate degree, state licensure and a requisite number of years of supervised experience before they can practice.

-Psychiatrists are similar to psychologists in that they require a large amount of graduate education, work experience and licensure, and work with patients who suffer from mental health problems.
-However, since psychiatrists are medical doctors, they treat patients more from a physical illness viewpoint and therefore have the ability to prescribe medication.
+Psychiatrists are like psychologists in that they require a large amount of graduate education, work experience and licensure, and work with patients who suffer from mental health problems.
+However, since psychiatrists are medical doctors, they treat patients more from a physical illness viewpoint and therefore can prescribe medication.